-I was left with a conundrum, I had needed to add a default index.html file into each subdirectory on my web server to ensure that the appropriate response was given if someone browsed to any directory on the web server.
-The command I came up with to copy the file into all subdirectories was:
+A project I was working on required adding a default index.html file into each subdirectory in a directory.
+This ensured an appropriate response was given when someone browsed to any directory on the web server.
+The command I came up with to copy a file into all subdirectories was:

 ls -d */ | xargs -n 1 cp -i index.html